The Ohio State Senate voted to pass Annie’s Law on Tuesday, December 6.

 Annie’s Law passed the House on May 18 of this year with 87 yes votes and only 6 no votes.
 We previously wrote about this law when some questioned whether or not it would see a vote in the Senate before the end of this year’s session.
 Governor John Kasich is expected to sign this bill into law sometime in early 2017.

-The Koffel Law Firm founding partner Brad Koffel commented on this bill, saying that, “In my nearly 25 years of doing DUI in Ohio, this is the smartest piece of legislation to come down the pike.”
+Koffel Brininger Nesbitt founding partner Brad Koffel commented on this bill, saying that, “In my nearly 25 years of doing DUI in Ohio, this is the smartest piece of legislation to come down the pike.”

 This is the second time a version of this bill was introduced.
 The previous version was amended after concerns were brought up over potential limits placed on a judge’s discretion when sentencing first-time OVI / DUI offenders.
 The current version includes incentives for drivers who agree to install an interlock device in their vehicle after being charged with a DUI / OVI.